Predictive analytics

 Predictive analytics encompasses a variety of statistical techniques from data mining, predictive modeling, and machine learning that analyze current and historical facts to make predictions about future or otherwise unknown events.

 In business, predictive models exploit patterns found in historical and transactional data to identify risks and opportunities.
 Models capture relationships among many factors to allow assessment of risk or potential associated with a particular set of conditions, guiding decision-making for candidate transactions.

 The defining functional effect of these technical approaches is that predictive analytics provides a predictive score (probability) for each individual (customer, employee, healthcare patient, product SKU, vehicle, component, machine, or other organizational unit) in order to determine, inform, or influence organizational processes that pertain across large numbers of individuals, such as in marketing, credit risk assessment, fraud detection, manufacturing, healthcare, and government operations including law enforcement.

+Since 2022, the field has evolved significantly with the integration of generative AI and large language models (LLMs), moving from purely numerical forecasting to "Predictive GenAI," which combines forecasting with automated content generation and agentic workflows.

 Definition

 Predictive analytics is a set of business intelligence (BI) technologies that uncovers relationships and patterns within large volumes of data that can be used to predict behavior and events.
 Unlike other BI technologies, predictive analytics is forward-looking, using past events to anticipate the future.

-Predictive analytics statistical techniques include data modeling, machine learning, AI, deep learning algorithms and data mining.
+Predictive analytics statistical techniques include data modeling, machine learning, artificial intelligence, deep learning algorithms and data mining.
 Often the unknown event of interest is in the future, but predictive analytics can be applied to any type of unknown whether it be in the past, present or future.
 For example, identifying suspects after a crime has been committed, or credit card fraud as it occurs.

 The core of predictive analytics relies on capturing relationships between explanatory variables and the predicted variables from past occurrences, and exploiting them to predict the unknown outcome.
-It is important to note, however, that the accuracy and usability of results will depend greatly on the level of data analysis and the quality of assumptions.
+The accuracy and usability of results depend greatly on the level of data analysis and the quality of assumptions.

+Evolution and Generative AI Integration (2022–Present)

+Traditionally, predictive analytics focused on discriminative models—algorithms that classify data or predict a value (e.g., "Will this customer churn?").
+Since 2023, the emergence of generative AI has expanded the field's capabilities.